grpc/proposal/A43-sdk-authorization.md

 In the case of file watcher, we internally create thread(C-core)/ goroutine(Go)/ scheduled service(Java) which will be used to read the policy file periodically, and update the authorization engines.
-During the first file read, if the policy is invalid or there are I/O errrors, we will return error back to application and SDK authorization won't be enabled.
+During the first file read, if the policy is invalid or there are I/O errrors, we will return error back to application.
 If the error occurs on a later reload, then that particular reload will be skipped and error will be logged, and we will continue to use the latest valid policy to make authorization decisions.

 For each incoming RPC request, we will invoke the Engines (Deny engine followed by Allow engine), to get the authorization decision.
 We use a C-core filter for